Ruthenium: Coordination and organometallic complexes

 Grubbs' catalyst, which earned a Nobel Prize for its inventor, is used in alkene metathesis reactions.

 Ruthenium forms a variety of coordination complexes.
-Examples are the many pentaammine derivatives [Ru(NH_{3})_{5}L]^{n+} that often exist for both Ru(II) and Ru(III).
+Examples are the many pentaammine derivatives [Ru(NH3)5L](n+) that often exist for both Ru(II) and Ru(III).
 Derivatives of bipyridine and terpyridine are numerous, best known being the luminescent tris(bipyridine)ruthenium(II) chloride.

 Ruthenium forms a wide range compounds with carbon–ruthenium bonds.
 Grubbs' catalyst is used for alkene metathesis.
 Ruthenocene is analogous to ferrocene structurally, but exhibits distinctive redox properties.
 The colorless liquid ruthenium pentacarbonyl converts in the absence of CO pressure to the dark red solid triruthenium dodecacarbonyl.
-Ruthenium trichloride reacts with carbon monoxide to give many derivatives including RuHCl(CO)(PPh_{3})_{3} and Ru(CO)_{2}(PPh_{3})_{3} (Roper's complex).
-Heating solutions of ruthenium trichloride in alcohols with triphenylphosphine gives tris(triphenylphosphine)ruthenium dichloride (RuCl_{2}(PPh_{3})_{3}), which converts to the hydride complex chlorohydridotris(triphenylphosphine)ruthenium(II) (RuHCl(PPh_{3})_{3}).
+Ruthenium trichloride reacts with carbon monoxide to give many derivatives including RuHCl(CO)(PPh3)3 and Ru(CO)2(PPh3)3 (Roper's complex).
+Heating solutions of ruthenium trichloride in alcohols with triphenylphosphine gives tris(triphenylphosphine)ruthenium dichloride (RuCl2(PPh3)3), which converts to the hydride complex chlorohydridotris(triphenylphosphine)ruthenium(II) (RuHCl(PPh3)3).